-With the month of April is associated the lerivation and dissemination in a formal and official manner of the designation of Protestant.
+With the month of April is associated the derivation and dissemination in a formal and official manner of the designation of Protestant.
 The Emperor Charles the Fifth called a diet at Spires in 1529 to request aid from the German princes against the Turks, and to devise means for the allaying the disputes growing out of Luther's rebellion against Catholicism.
-The Diet condemned the reformers and issued a decree in support of the dectrines of the andecree in support of the decree six Luth-cient Church.
-Against this decree six Luth-ern princes and the deputies of thirteen towns of the Empire formally protested on April 17, 1580.
-From this act the designation of Protestant, which was then given to the followers of Luther, is derived.
-The Calvinists were subsequently included, and the title became
+The Diet condemned the reformers and issued a decree in support of the dectrines of the ancient Church.
+Against this decree six Luth-ern princes and the deputies of thirteen towns ern princes and the deputies of thirteen towns of the E npire formally protested on April 17, 1530.
+From this act the designation of Pro-testant, which weighten given to the followers of Luther, is derived.
+The Calvinists were subsequently included, and the title became general for all the secon outside the original Christian Church.
+The six Protestant princes were John and George the electors of Sax my and Brandenburg; Ernest and Francis, the two Dakes of Lunnenburg; the Landgrave of Heser, and the Prince of Anhalt.